yagena/yagena.github.io/_pages/cv.md

 ## Policy

-* As a member, I have participated in many government and public sector committees.
+* As a member, I have participated in several government and public sector committees.
+  * Ministry of Economy, Trade and Industry, 2016-17, 2018-present.
+  * Ministry of the Environment, 2018-19, 2021-present.
+  * Financial Services Agency, 2014-16.
+  * Cabinet Office, 2013-14.